|

 Montgomery

-multiplication use an offset
+multiplication use an offset of 2.

-must not be the same reference,
+base and result must not be the same reference,

 otherwise the cipher may produce incorrect results.